-We highly recommend follow-up coaching sessions via Skype in order to master the new tools, rules and understandings you acquired during your intensive retreat.
+We highly recommend follow-up online coaching sessions in order to master the new tools, rules and understandings you acquired during your intensive retreat.

 Just like weekly lessons in sports, music, language or any other skill will enable mastery, weekly coaching sessions will enable you to practice and integrate relationship skills into your daily life.

 Traditional couples therapy is also weekly, but is usually focused on putting out the “fire-of-the-week” which often limits its effectiveness.
 In our tool-based coaching approach, we coach you to master your tools and rules to work though issues and stay on track.

 Hazal Selçuk — Couples Retreat & Follow-Up Coach

 Follow-up coaching at Healing Couples Retreats is provided by Hazal Selçuk, MA, MFA, AMFT (Associate Marriage and Family Therapist).

 Hazal co-leads all of our Group Retreats.
 She conducts Private Retreats on her own, as well as being joined by John in offering select, special two-on-two Private Retreats.

 Hazal received her MA in Counseling Psychology from the California Institute of Integral Studies (CIIS).
 She has training in the Psychobiological Approach to Couple Therapy (PACT).